adityathiru/mirror/README.md

 ## _Most Instantaneous Reproducible Research On 'Roids_
 Setting up the necessary packages, frameworks, and drivers for your research work can be time-consuming and tedious.
 Packages could fail to install or searching for every single command and running them 1 by 1 takes away your precious time!

-What if there was a way to just select all the frameworks, packages and drivers you need and you are good to go with a complete full-fledged IDE or Jupyter Notebook to compliment you?
+What if there was a way to just select all the frameworks, packages and drivers you need and you are good to go with a complete full-fledged editor like VSCode or Jupyter Notebook to compliment you?

-What if there was a way to easily share fully reproducible research work with your colleagues in a single small file?
+What if you could easily share fully reproducible research work with your colleagues in a single small file?

+**That's what we intend to make as a reality!**

 Fully driven by the best practices in Docker - without having to know its nuances! :)

-**That's what we intend to make as a reality!**

 ### Development